 Mr. Gerstein has provided mergers and acquisitions counseling to numerous public and private companies, including A.O.
 Smith, Delphi Automotive, GATX Corporation, Host Hotels and Resorts (a public REIT), IDEX Corporation, Koch Industries, Libbey Inc., Orbitz Worldwide Inc., QEP Resources, Inc., Simon Property Group and The Toro Company.
 Mr. Gerstein also advises lenders and financial advisors in financial and strategic acquisitions.

-Mr. Gerstein serves on the Board of Trustees of Ravinia Festival and is a current member and past Chair of the Board of Directors of Youth Guidance, which serves at-risk children in Chicago’s public schools.
+Mr. Gerstein serves on the Board of Trustees of Ravinia Festival and is a current member and past Chair of the Board of Directors of Youth Guidance, which serves at-risk children in the Chicago Public Schools.

 Mr. Gerstein’s M&A transactions include: